 Businesses can use these tools to generate high-quality content and distribute articles online instead of allocating significant time towards creating blog posts, videos, infographics, press releases, and image uploads.
 These forms of content have demonstrated a faster ability to capture attention than traditional advertising methods.

 In addition, since everyone uses smartphones nowadays, optimising your site for mobile users makes sense.
 After all, according to Statista, mobile accounts for approximately half of the web traffic worldwide.
 In the first quarter of 2021, mobile devices (excluding tablets) generated 54.8% of global website traffic, hovering around 50% since early 2017.

 How Does Social Media Affect SEO?

-The impact of social media on SEO has been tremendous.
-With so many platforms available, there are endless opportunities to connect with customers and prospects through different channels.
-You can use social media effectively to generate leads, increase sales conversions, improve customer service, and better understand consumer behaviour regarding brands.
-However, posting links regularly from social sites to your blog post won’t help you achieve any of these goals.
-It would be best if you optimise each piece of content you share for maximum engagement.There may be people who discover your social profile, page, or content through social media searches.
+Social media has had a significant impact on SEO.
+There are many platforms available to connect with your target audience.
+You can use social media to generate leads, increase sales conversions, improve customer service, and better understand consumer behaviour.
+Posting links from social sites to your blog post won’t help you achieve these goals.
+Optimising each piece of content you share for maximum engagement is best.People may discover your social profile, page, or content through social media searches.
 Click To Tweet